 In this blog I’ll explain Body Language in a simple to understand way.

 This is a very important tool that all therapist and business people should be aware of or have some form of understanding of, you’d think!

 Body language means communication with the movement or position of the human body.
 It can be conscious – or unconscious.
 It is important to remember that, although body language does give you an additional channel of communication, which sometimes contradicts the spoken word, it should be interpreted with care.
-For one thing, body language can be affected by particular habits of the speaker.
-To be able to read body language is very interesting, but it can be complicated, so watch out!
+For one thing, it can be affected by particular habits of the speaker.
+To be able to read somebody is very interesting, but it can be complicated, so watch out!

 As a therapist I hope I have a general understanding but I know that I don’t know everything and it an area to which I’m looking into getting a higher level of understanding.
 I pride myself on my ability to be able to calibrate my client’s conscious – or unconscious body language.

 The eight primary elements of body language are your face, eyes, posture, gestures, voice, movement, physical appearance and touch.

 Words (the literal meaning) account for 7% of the overall message

 Tone of voice accounts for 38% of the overall message

 Body Language accounts for 55% of the overall message